 “Hein?” (when you didn’t understand … the familiar alternative to “Excuse me?”)

 “Enfin bref” (to summarize)

 “Genre” (colloquial synonym for “like”)

-In conclusion, if I could say only one thing: have fun!
+In conclusion, if I could say only one thing you need to become fluent in French: have fun!
 Speaking a foreign language and achieving a satisfactory level of confidence and fluency will happen mainly because you enjoy practicing it.